felixwongong/cactus/README.md

 ```

+## Cactus Engine & APIs
 Cactus Engine is a transformer inference engine built on top of Cactus Graphs.
-It is abstracted via Cactus Foreign Function Interface.
+It is abstracted via Cactus Foreign Function Interface APIs.
+Header files are self-documenting but documentation contributions are welcome.

 ```cpp
 #include cactus.h